miloserdev/openbmc/poky/documentation/toaster-manual/setup-and-use.rst

    http://127.0.0.1:8000/admin

-You can use the Django administration interface to set Toaster configuration parameters such as the :term:`Build Directory`, layer sources, default variable values, and BitBake versions.
+You can use the Django administration interface to set Toaster configuration parameters such as the build directory, layer sources, default variable values, and BitBake versions.

 Setting Up a Production Instance of Toaster